tkuboi/csc365WebAppExampleStepByStep/steps/step3/README.md

 # STEP 3: Create a data source.
 Use JSP as the view for our application.
-1. Let's create a context for our database connection. copy context.xml to /src/main/webapp/META-INF/.
+1. Let's create a context for our database connection.
+2. Create a directory META-INF in /src/main/webapp/.
+3. Create a file, context.xml, in the META-INF and copy the content of the context.xml included in this directory.
-2. open the context.xml and make the following edits to the Resource tag.
+4. open the context.xml and make the following edits to the Resource tag.
-a.
-Replace the dbname with your database name in the name and url strings.
+- Replace the dbname with your database name in the name and url strings.
-b.
-Set the username and password for your database.
+- Set the username and password for your database.
-3. open the web.xml in /src/main/webapp/WEB-INF/ or copy the web.xml included in this directory.
+5. open the web.xml in /src/main/webapp/WEB-INF/ or copy the web.xml included in this directory.
-4. replace the ```<web-app>``` tag with the following tag.
+6. replace the ```<web-app>``` tag with the following tag.
 ```
 <web-app  xmlns="http://java.sun.com/xml/ns/javaee"
          xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
          xsi:schemaLocation="http://java.sun.com/xml/ns/javaee http://java.sun.com/xml/ns/javaee/web-app_2_5.xsd"
          version="2.5">
 ```
-5. Let's register a resource reference for our database connection. copy the following text and paste it in the file.
+7. Let's register a resource reference for our database connection. copy the following text and paste it in the web.xml file.
 ```
   <resource-ref>
       <description>DB Connection</description>